vermegi/IoTDemo/README.md

 Additionally this repo contains code for getting a pipeling going in ServiceFabric with the Actor model.

+This is totally build on the work of others.
+Starting from the [Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates), and the [Azure Samples](https://github.com/Azure-Samples) for [ServiceFabric](https://github.com/Azure-Samples/service-fabric-dotnet-iot).

 This is a work in progress!

 ## Getting The Infra Ready